zulubo/VHSEffectURP/README.md

 # VHSEffectURP
 I found myself disappointed with a lot of VHS style post effects in games, they tend to just throw some horizontal chromatic aberration and noise and call it a day.
 I studied the artifacts of real VHS encoding and created this much more realistic image effect.

 This version has been rewritten for the Universal Render Pipeline.
+It uses the new Render Graph API, and was built in Unity 6000.2.62f2.
+I cannot guarantee it will work in earlier versions.

 ![screenshot](/Assets/Samples/screenshot.png)